(Revised February 9, 2022)

 ESTIMATED NUMBER OF ELIGIBLE STUDENTS

-As of the spring 2020 term, JHU estimates that approximately 2,600 students may be eligible for the HEERF Student Share Grant Funds.
-This represents approximately 10% of JHU’s total enrollment.
+For the last quarter, JHU estimates that approximately 12,000 students may be eligible for the HEERF Student Share Grant Funds.
+This represents approximately 46% of JHU’s total enrollment.

 NUMBER OF STUDENTS WHO HAVE RECEIVED HEERF STUDENT SHARE GRANTS